Pasta with Fresh Heirloom Tomato Sauce

 3. Place the tomatoes on a cutting board with a groove to catch the juices, and dump out the ice water, reserving the bowl.
 Peel off the tomato skins, then roughly chop the tomatoes, discarding the stem and any white core.
 Transfer the chopped tomatoes to the bowl with all of the juices.

-4. Return the same pot that you cooked the tomatoes in to the stove over medium heat.
+4. Meanwhile, return the same pot that you cooked the tomatoes in to the stove over medium heat.
 Add the olive oil, then add the garlic and onions and sauté, not allowing the garlic and onions to get more than lightly golden, for about 5 minutes, until soft.
 Stir in the red pepper flakes if using and season with salt and pepper.
 Add the tomatoes and all of their juices, and turn the heat up to high.
-Bring to a rapid simmer, add the sugar, and cook for about 10 minutes until the tomatoes start to break down.
-Remove about half of the tomatoes with a slotted spoon and set aside in that very same bowl.
-Continue to simmer the rest of the tomato mixture for another 15 minutes until it thickens further and some of the liquid evaporates.
-Stir the reserved tomato mixture back into the pot along with the fresh herbs.
+Bring to a simmer, add the sugar, and cook for about 20 to 30 minutes until the sauce is as thick as you like it.
+Stir in the fresh herbs.
 Check and adjust the seasoning.

 5. While the tomato sauce finishes cooking cook the pasta according to package instructions.
 At this point if you like a chunky sauce you can simply drain the pasta, return it to the pot, and toss with the sauce to combine.
 Or you can use an immersion blender to puree the sauce as smooth as you’d like right in the pot, or carefully transfer it to a food processor or blender and pulse or puree the mixture – in batches if necessary — until it reaches the desired consistency.